cengzeyuan/TNNLS-FFKSF/README.md

 Thank you for reading this far.

-## 2. Usage
+## 2. Requirement

 Models built based on different libraries may have different performance.
 Therefore, we use the models the authors release.
-We retrain the usage part in the original   README.md file of each project to help the readers get the corresponding requirements more convenient.
+We retrain the requirement part in the original README.md file of each project to help the readers get the corresponding requirements more convenient.

 Limited by the size of file in github, we did not upload all the pretrained files of FFK-GCNII.